Freeway Series: History

 In anticipation of the Angels moving to Anaheim for the 1966 season, the Angels renamed as the "California Angels".
 They would keep this name from late-1965 to 1996 and rename as the "Anaheim Angels" from 1997 to 2004.
 After the Angels added Los Angeles to their official name in 2005 (as the "Los Angeles Angels of Anaheim"), the rivalry took on renewed interest, as the series took on a more intracity atmosphere.
 Throughout the 2005 season, Dodger Stadium listed the Angels as "ANA" on its out-of-town scoreboard and team schedules, as it was prior to Angels' name change.
 However, the Dodgers now post "LAA" on both their scoreboard and schedules.
 Dodger broadcaster Vin Scully referred to the team as just the Angels when mentioning them on the air.
 Dodgers tickets would initially refer to the Angels as the "Anaheim Angels."
 As of the 2011 season, however, the Angels' out-of-town scoreboard in right field still lists the Dodgers by their pre-2005 "LA" abbreviation instead of "LAD".
 The Angels' name change was largely opposed by the Dodgers organization, city and county of Los Angeles, Anaheim, every other city in Orange County, and fans on both sides.
 The prevailing argument was that the Angels did not play within Los Angeles county limits, and that adding LA to the name inaccurately represented the location and background of the team's fans.
 The Angels' ownership countered that bringing the Los Angeles name to the American League was beneficial to the entire region and organization.
 Furthermore, the Census Bureau's definition of Greater Los Angeles includes Orange County in its definition, and the Angels have always used Los Angeles stations to broadcast their TV and radio games.
 The adding of the "Los Angeles" to the Angels name still causes some resentment in the minds of both Angel and Dodger fans today.

 Regular and postseason games between the two teams take place at either Angel Stadium of Anaheim or Dodger Stadium.
 The two stadiums are located approximately 30 mi apart, and take approximately 40–50 minutes to travel via Metrolink or Amtrak from their closest stations, Los Angeles Union Station and the Anaheim Station.

 At one point, both teams were owned by major media conglomerates: the Angels had been owned by the Walt Disney Company, and the Dodgers were owned by News Corporation (each company owned one of the MLB broadcast partners, with News Corporation changing its name to 21st Century Fox in 2013, and subsequently being purchased by the Walt Disney Company in 2019).
-Both teams have been sold in recent years.
+Both teams were only owned by these corporations for a short period of time (1996-2003 for Disney and the Angels, 1998-2004 for Fox and the Dodgers).